rocky-jaiswal/my_blogs/src/content/blog/2025-10-25-result-monad.md

   - All these classes should be as stateless and isolated as possible, e.g. the kafka connection class should have no idea about the DB Connection and vice versa
   - This code should also not care about business logic, it should only care about its own interface / contract
 - Service level code -
-  - Provide business logic on top of the interface code
+  - Provide small, isolated business logic slice on top of the interface code
   - Again as simple and stateless as possible, e.g. a function to create user in DB if none exists, push a message to SQS under certain conditions, upload a file to S3 etc.
   - At the end of the day the functions declared in the services should be "small" - do only 1 thing in 1 function
 - Now we have the "foundational code" and the "service level code"